porkbrain/porkbrain.com/README.md

 You can list all databases with `\l`.
 Then connect to a database with `\c {db_name}`.
 To list database tables use `\dt`. `\d+ {table_name}` prints the structure of a table.

+To take a backup into an SQL file, use
+`pg_dump -U porkbrain -W --column-inserts porkbrain > porkbrain_dump.sql`.

 ## Markdown
 Markdown [engine][md-engine] is added, therefore pages can be written in MD if